OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 ## Before you choose

-Below are some questions for further consideration.
+Below are some questions for further consideration:

 * Does their business and cost model meet your needs?
 Is it fee-for-service?
-If there’s a free version, does it receive less support than a paid alternative?
+If there's a free version, does it receive less support than a paid alternative?
 Is it funded by governments?
+* What type of ongoing support will you have access to?
+Is there an additional cost for support, and/or will you receive sufficient support if you are using a "free" tier?
 * Do they accept a form of payment you can use?
 Can you afford their service?
-* What type of ongoing support will you have access to?
-Is there an additional cost for support, and/or will you receive sufficient support if you are using a "free" tier?
 * How is the company/organization structured and sustained?
 What types of reporting are the required to do, if any?
-* What logs are created, and for how long are they available?

 * Consider what country/countries they have a legal presence in and would be required to comply with law enforcement and other legal requests
 * Are there restrictions that impact you on what content the service will host/proxy?
 * Are there restrictions on the countries where they can provide service?

+* What logs are created, and for how long are they available?
 * Secure communications -- you should be able to log in securely and communicate with the service provider privately.
 * Is there an option for two-factor authentication, to improve the security of administrator access?
 This or related secure access policies can help reduce the threat of other forms of attacks against your website.
 * Can you "test-drive" your website before you move over?
 Is there support in migrating your site to this service?